 Finally, it is also possible that you do have a valid, up-to-date SSL/TLS certificate, but your site does not default to using it.
 In that case, you’ll need to force your site to redirect to HTTPS.

-If you’ve determined that your site doesn’t have an SSL/TLS certificate yet, it’s time to fix that by purchasing one.
+If you’ve found out that your site doesn’t have an SSL/TLS certificate, you’ll need to purchase one.
 Before you do that, however, you need to know what kind of certificate you’re looking for.

 SSL/TLS certificates come in many forms, all of which have their unique pros and cons.
 To acquire one, your site will need to be verified by a Certificate Authority (CA).
 Depending on the type of SSL/TLS certificate you decide to buy, your site will need to be checked for different information.

-The kind of certificate you should get depends largely on your requirements and budget.
-Let’s run through the different categories now to help you find the option that works best for you:
+Your choice of certificate depends largely on your requirements and budget.
+Let’s go through the different categories to help you find the option that works best for you:

-- Domain Validation (DV).
 This type of certificate requires you to prove that you have the right to use a specific domain.
 This makes it the least secure option.
-It’s also the cheapest type of SSL/TLS certificate, however, and you might even be able to acquire one for free.
-You can also usually get one approved very quickly — even within minutes.
+However, it’s also the cheapest type of SSL/TLS certificate, and you might even be able to acquire one for free.
+You can also get one approved very quickly — even within minutes.
 This is recommended for smaller sites that don’t handle sensitive data, such as blogs or portfolios.

-- Extended Validation (EV).
 This is the most secure option but also the most costly and time-consuming.
-Acquiring extended validation requires a thorough vetting process and is usually considerably more expensive than the previous option.
-This also means that it takes the longest time to be approved.
+Acquiring extended validation requires a thorough vetting process and is usually more expensive than the previous option.
+This also means that it takes the longest to be approved.
 This type of certificate is geared towards very large, high-traffic sites, such as e-commerce businesses and official government sites.

 As we pointed out earlier, the type of SSL/TLS certificate you need is entirely dependent on your site’s purpose and requirements.
-We recommend that you read more on the different certificate levels to be sure you’re picking the right option.
+We recommend that you read more about the different certificate levels to make sure that you’re picking the right option.

 Where to Get an SSL/TLS Certificate for Your Website

-So at this point, you know that you need an SSL/TLS certificate.
-What’s more, you have an idea of what type your site requires.
-All that’s left is to actually make a purchase.
+At this point, you know that you need an SSL/TLS certificate.
+What’s more, you have an idea of the type of certificate that your site requires.
+Now, you just need to purchase one.

-If you like, you can get an SSL/TLS certificate straight from many CAs, such as GlobalSign.
-In addition, some hosting providers also offer them, either as free ‘extras’ or bundled in with their paid plans.
+You can get an SSL/TLS certificate from a CA, such as GlobalSign.
+In addition, some hosting providers offer them as free extras or bundled in with their paid plans.

-At DreamHost, these three SSL/TLS certificates can be easily added to your site, right from your control panel!
-Let’s take a look at each one:
+At DreamHost, SSL/TLS certificates can be easily added to your site from your control panel.
+Let’s take a look at the available options:

-- Comodo-verified SSL/TLS.
-This is an OV certificate that costs $15 per year.
+This is a DV certificate (previously known as Comodo) that costs $15 per year.
 It will ensure that your site appears in browsers as fully secured.
-That makes this the best option for commercial sites, or sites that handle sensitive data.
+This makes it the best option for commercial sites or sites that handle sensitive data.

-- Let’s Encrypt SSL/TLS.
 This is yet another free DV certificate, but one that is more secure than the previous option.
-In fact, the Let’s Encrypt certificate is almost as secure as Comodo.
+The Let’s Encrypt certificate is almost as secure as Sectigo.
 As such, it’s ideal for smaller sites that don’t handle much personal data, such as blogs.

-If you already have a DreamHost account, you can acquire one of these certificates by navigating to Panel > Domains > Secure Hosting in your control panel.
-Here you’ll see all your domains, and the available SSL/TLS options.
+If you already have a DreamHost account, you can acquire one of these certificates by navigating to Websites > Secure Certificates in your control panel.
+Here, you’ll see all of your domains and the available SSL/TLS options:

 How to Install an SSL/TLS Certificate on Your WordPress Website (2 Options)

 If you’ve bought an SSL/TLS certificate from an external CA, you’ll need to connect it to your site and install it.
-The process for doing this can vary depending on your site, your web host and the specific certificate you’ve chosen.
+The process can vary depending on your site, your web host, and the type of certificate you’ve chosen.

-However, there are two basic methods for installing an SSL/TLS certificate — using a plugin and through your hosting provider.
-Let’s look at how each technique works in turn.
+However, there are two basic methods for installing an SSL/TLS certificate: using a plugin and your hosting control panel.
+Let’s take a closer look at each method.

 Option 1: Install the Really Simple SSL Plugin

 Start by installing and activating Really Simple SSL on your WordPress site.
-When you’ve done that, a message will appear in your dashboard, with some additional information about what you need to do before activating SSL/TLS.
-Make sure you complete all of these steps before you proceed.
+Then, a message will appear in your dashboard with some additional information about what you need to do before activating SSL/TLS.
+Make sure you complete all of these steps before you proceed:

 If your site already has a connected SSL/TLS certificate, you will see the option Go ahead, activate SSL!
 If you click on that button, the plugin will install and activate your certificate.